Roberto AlomarRoberto Alomar Velázquez

 At the plate, with the leather or in the final standings, Alomar was usually on top.

 Born Feb.
 5, 1968 in Ponce, Puerto Rico, Alomar had baseball in his blood.
 His father, Sandy Alomar Sr., was an All-Star second baseman in his 15-year major league career.
 Like his father, Roberto played second, threw right-handed and switch-hit.
-Alomar’s brother, Sandy, Jr., also made it to the big leagues as a catcher.
+Alomar’s brother, Sandy, Jr., also starred in the big leagues as a catcher.

 At 18, Roberto Alomar signed with the San Diego Padres and won the California League batting title in his second year in the minors with a .346 batting average.
 By 1988, he was with the parent club, making a splash with his defense and speed and finishing fifth in National League Rookie of the Year voting.
 He earned his first All-Star selection in 1990.

 Following that season, Alomar was traded to Toronto – where his offense took off.
-Alomar raised his average over .300, helping the Blue Jays to back-to-back World Series titles in 1992-1993 while finishing in third in the AL batting title race in 1993.
-He hit a combined .354 in four postseason series in those two championship seasons.
+Alomar raised his average over .300 in 1992-93, helping the Blue Jays to back-to-back World Series titles while finishing in third in the AL batting title race in 1993 with a .326 mark.
+He hit a combined .354 in four postseason series in those two championship seasons,winning ALCS MVP honors in 1992.

-“Everybody can see the skills on the field,” said teammate Dave Winfield, himself a Hall of Famer.
+“Everybody can see the skills on the field,” said teammate Dave Winfield.
 “He’s acrobatic, flamboyant, he’s got his style.”

 Following the 1995 season, Alomar signed with the Baltimore Orioles.
-Forming a Hall of Fame double-play combination with Cal Ripken Jr., helped his team get back to the playoffs – advancing to the ALCS in 1996 and 1997.
-Following the 1998 season, Alomar signed with the Cleveland Indians and played with his brother Sandy for the first time since 1989.
+Forming a Hall of Fame double-play combination with Cal Ripken Jr., Alomar helped his team get back to the playoffs – advancing to the ALCS in 1996 and 1997.
+Following the 1998 season, Alomar signed with the Cleveland Indians and teamed up with his brother Sandy for the first time since 1989.

 “He reminds me of some of the great players that I’ve played with, who seem like they write their own script,” said Davey Johnson, who managed Alomar with the Orioles.
 “Frank Robinson’s one, Henry Aaron was the other.”